tferguson1028/PerScholas-Unnamed_Zelda-like_Project/README.md

 dungeon, but later I want to make the entire dungeon structure that I had designed.

 The goal (for now) is to clear rooms in the dungeon and get the the MacGuffin at the end.

+Throughout the dungeon there will be enemies that you must defeat to continue towards the MacGuffin.

 ## Motivation